Why are we here?

 Natural disaster| Access to Healthcare

-Doctors Without Borders (MSF) focused on improving access to sexual and reproductive health in the Philippines this year.
+In the Philippines, Doctors Without Borders (MSF) focused on improving access to sexual and reproductive healthcare in slums in the capital, Manila, and responded to violent clashes in the south.

 An MSF assessment, conducted in 2015, confirmed the need for sexual and reproductive health services in the densely populated and impoverished Tondo area of the capital Manila.